Mrs. Helen Kingston was driving through the village market when her car came to a stop.

-In a local village, Mrs. Helen Kingston was driving through the market area when her car came to a stop.
-She was a middle-aged woman, and she saw a young woman who caught her interest when she traveled home to see her sick mother.
+She was a middle-aged woman, and she spotted a young woman who caught her interest while traveling home to see her sick mother.

-Mrs. Helen inquired with her aunt.
-"Aunty, who's that pretty young lady?"
+Mrs. Helen inquired with her aunt, "Aunty, who's that pretty young lady?"

 "Hmm," Mrs. Helen hummed.
 She had two sons, one of whom was over thirty years old, and she wanted him to marry on time.